-As a company that is principally engaged in investment in both listed and unlisted securities, we generally bear a low impact on carbon footprint and therefore the environment.
-Nevertheless, the Company, together with our talented team, is committed to actively minimizing the impact on our environment and implementing different measures to optimize the workplace, continuing to address the environmental issues in relation to global warming, pollution, and biodiversity of the environment.
+As a company that is principally engaged in investment in both listed and unlisted securities, we generally bear a low impact on carbon footprint and therefore low impact on the environment.
+Nevertheless, the Company, together with our talented team, is committed to actively minimizing the impact on our environment and implementing different measures to optimize the workplace and continue to address the environmental issues in relation to global warming, pollution and biodiversity of the environment.